prometheus-junkyard/client_java_original/README.md

 # Prometheus JVM Original Client
 It supports Java, Clojure, Scala, JRuby, and anything else that runs on the JVM.

-**WARNING: This repository is an archvive of the Original Java Client, which is deprecated.
+**WARNING: This repository is an archive of the Original Java Client, which is deprecated.
 Please use the [Java Simpleclient](https://github.com/prometheus/client_java) instead.**

 ## Using